 There are many things that impact life success, outside of academic content mastery.
 Pacific Heritage Academy's responsibility is to nurture and support the whole child by placing great deal of value on "Crew Habits".
-Students are intentionally grouped in villages and in 'crews' so that they have opportunities to work as part of the community and part of a team.
-When students learn to be successful in the specified habits, the having of wonderful ideas, revision, and cultural sensitivity, we believe their academic achievement will reach new heights, and their chances of being successful in whatever life path they choose will be hugely enhanced.
+Students are intentionally grouped in villages and in 'crews' so that they have opportunities to work as part of community and part of a team.
+When students learn to be successful in the 6 areas described; collaboration, caring and compassion, responsibility, the having of wonderful ideas, revision, and cultural sensitivity, we believe their academic achievement will reach new heights, and their chances of being successful in whatever life path they choose will be hugely enhanced.

+Behavior

-Behavior Pacific Heritage Academy uses the MTSS system of teaching self-governance to children.
+Pacific Heritage Academy uses Marvin Marshall's system of teaching self-governance to children.
 This system teaches personal responsibility and the intrinsic value of doing the right thing, rather than having to be bribed, rewarded or threatened into making good decisions.
-Students of Pacific Heritage Academy are introduced to these ideas and practice making choices that leads to freedom for everyone.
+Students of Pacific Heritage Academy are introduced to these ideas and practice making choices that lead to freedom for everyone.
 We hope you will join us by using this same system in your homes.
-For more information on the four behavior levels.
+For more information on the four behavior levels, please visit www.marvinmarshall.org.

+Academic Targets

-Academic Targets Traditional letter grades (except for secondary students) will not be used on report cards.
+Traditional letter grades (except for secondary students) will not be used on report cards.
 Letter grades provide little to no information about how well your student is grasping specific concepts.
 Letter grades can also fail to motivate gifted students to continue improving, and stifle the learning of those who struggle academically.
 By taking the focus off of letter grades, we intentionally provide detailed information on student progress toward explicitly stated learning targets.

+Comments

-Comments Sometimes the most valuable part of a report card can be the teacher comments to give students individual feedback when it will clarify or enhance information.
+Sometimes the most valuable part of a report card can be the teacher comments to give students individual feedback when it will clarify or enhance information.
 It is very important that your child is individually known and cared for by Pacific Heritage Academy's Administrators and staff.